-RSSI is a measurement of how good radio signal is between RC transmitter and receiver, which stands for Received Signal Strength Indication.
-It’s an important safety feature to help avoid lost of radio signal, which could lead to unexpected quadcopter crashes and damage to properties.
+RSSI is a measurement of how good the radio signal is between your RC transmitter and receiver.
+It stands for Received Signal Strength Indication, and is an important safety feature.
+It helps avoid loss of radio signal, which could lead to unexpected crashes, damage to your quadcopter and other people’s properties.

-Another good thing with telemetry that sends RSSI is that the TX alarm starts beeping when the signal is getting too weak (based on RSSI value).
-It gives me great peace of mind to know how the signal strength is while flying, and when I should turn back.
-With this feature I barely looked at RSSI value in my OSD and eventually I removed it.
+This is a built-in feature in the Frsky Taranis.
+It gives me great peace of mind knowing how strong the signal is while flying, and it is a helpful indicator of when to turn back.
+With this feature I barely need to look at RSSI value in my OSD and I eventually removed it from the OSD.

 Knowing the difference between digital and analog RSSI

-The RSSI is normally an analogue value (a voltage level).
-But that is not always the case and it could exist as PWM signal (pulsed width modulated) with variable high-low ratio depending on signal strength.
+Usually, RSSI is in analogue form (a voltage level), but this is not always the case.
+RSSI can exist as a PWM signal (pulse width modulated) too.
 Therefore there could be incompatibility in the system when reading RSSI.
-(That’s why a lot of people’s RSSI in OSD is always 0, 50 or 100)
+(For example, RSSI jumps between values 0, 50 and 100)

-To solve that, we need to convert the PWM signal to a voltage easily using a “Digital to Analog converter”, or simply a low pass filter (Resistor-Capacitor filter).
+You can easily convert PWM signal to an analogue voltage level using a “Digital to Analog converter”, or simply a low pass filter (Resistor-Capacitor filter).

 Some OSD modules or flight controllers accept direct connection to the PWM RSSI output because they have a low pass filter built in.